tmastersmart/pi-talk/allstar/README.md

 All Star TTS from hubitat.

-Adds the allstar node as a speach device in hubitat.
+Adds the allstar node as a speech device in hubitat.
 Will repeat anything sent to is as voice.
 Needs tts_audio.sh set up and working follow instructions at. https://www.hamvoip.org/howto/tts-how-to.pdf